 The Markov model includes three primary health states: 1) an asthma non-exacerbation state (i.e., day-to-day asthma symptoms), 2) an asthma exacerbation state (including three mutually exclusive subcategories: asthma-related event that requires an oral corticosteroid burst, asthma-related emergency department [ED] visit, or asthma-related hospitalization), and 3) death (including asthma-related mortality and other cause mortality) (Figure 4.1).
 The model structure is similar to other published asthma cost-effectiveness analysis (CEA) models, including ICER's 2018 report on biologic agents for the treatment of moderate-to-severe uncontrolled asthma with evidence of type 2 inflammation.
-31,37,38
+Given evolving evidence used for model inputs, we do not recommend comparison of the cost-effectiveness findings across ICER reports on asthma.

-A lifetime time horizon was assumed in the base case, consistent with the ICER Value Framework and other asthma cost-effectiveness models.^{39,40} The discount rate for all future costs and outcomes was 3% per year.
-We used a cycle length of two weeks to reflect the average length of time for an asthma exacerbation and to be consistent with prior published cost-effectiveness analyses and asthma guidelines that suggest exacerbation events should only be considered new after at least a 7-day period.^{41,42}
+A lifetime time horizon was assumed in the base case, consistent with the ICER Value Framework and other asthma cost-effectiveness models.
+The discount rate for all future costs and outcomes was 3% per year.
+We used a cycle length of two weeks to reflect the average length of time for an asthma exacerbation and to be consistent with prior published cost-effectiveness analyses and asthma guidelines that suggest exacerbation events should only be considered new after at least a 7-day period.